kyma-project/console/compass/README.md

 1. Change your current directory to the `console/compass` folder.

-2. Run following commands in your terminal
+2. Run the following commands in your terminal:

     ```bash
     npm install